 We regularly represent clients with state and federal health care antitrust concerns in transactional and contested matters, including:

-We are intimately familiar with the legal and practical issues involved in running health care operations at hospitals, clinics, ambulatory surgery centers and physician practices.
+We are deeply familiar with the legal and practical issues involved in running health care operations at hospitals, clinics, ambulatory surgery centers and physician practices.
 Recognizing the fundamental links between effective operations, patient outcomes, and a provider’s success, we have authored successive editions of the Arizona Consent and Health Information Resource Manual, published in collaboration with the Arizona Hospital and Healthcare Association.
 Our work includes:

-Our expertise is so admired that several of our lawyers are experienced hearing officers, arbitrators, and mediators with certification from the American Health Lawyers Association in health care-related matters.
+Several of our lawyers are experienced hearing officers, arbitrators, and mediators with certification from the American Health Lawyers Association in health care-related matters.

 While our philosophy is to help clients resolve disputes amicably, some matters require litigation or contested administrative proceedings to reach a fair conclusion.
 We represent our health care clients in: